Warning

 Mine action standards aim to improve safety and efficiency in mine action by promoting the preferred procedures and practices at both headquarters and field level.
 To be effective, the standards should be definable, measurable, achievable and verifiable.

 'Standing operating procedures' (SOPs) are instructions which define the preferred or currently established method of conducting an operational task or activity.
-Their purpose is to establish recognisable and measurable degrees of discipline, uniformity, consistency and commonality within an organisation, with the aim of improving operational effectiveness and safety.
+Their purpose is to establish recognizable and measurable degrees of discipline, uniformity, consistency and commonality within an organization, with the aim of improving operational effectiveness and safety.
 SOPs should reflect local requirements and circumstances.

 A complete glossary of all the terms, definitions and abbreviations used in the IMAS series of standards is given in IMAS 04.10.